Kapiainen/Lauhdutin/Readme.md

 - Major GUI overhaul and optimizations.
 - Added option for having the skin adjust its position on the z-axis automatically when inputting text to filter games.
 - Fixed a bug that could cause the Python backend to raise an exception when generating the final list of games.
 - Added support for showing in the slot highlight if a supported platform client is not running.
-Currently supports Steam and Blizzard App/Battle.net.
+Currently supports Steam and Blizzard App.
+- Added `blizzard:<argument>` filter.
+The old `battlenet:<argument>` filter is still available, but has been deprecated and will eventually be removed.

 **Version 2.6.0 - 2017/03/15:**
 - Added fuzzy search.